Updated: March 27, 2022

 To break out of this self-sabotaging pattern, simply return to and remain present at your commitment, as life forces you to choose between commitment and convenience.

-Success requires clarity around what’s at stake and what it is that you are committed to doing.
+Success requires clarity to what’s at stake and what it is that you are committed to doing.
 Then, whether you feel like it or not, do it anyway.

 As you develop the habit of honoring commitments, life will take on new direction.
-Deliberate, focused action toward goals will replace sitting around hoping that your wishes will come true.
-Successful people are those willing to do what unsuccessful people are not.
+Deliberate, focused action toward goals, will replace sitting around hoping that your wishes can come true.

 Successful people are often those who honor their commitments, and decide to live deliberately in pursuit of them.